As I get a bit older, and I started to learn about junk food, I came to the sad realization that Cheetos were anything but good for me.

 Olive oil has also been shown to help with:

-- Improving Cholesterol: One of the benefits of Olive oil is it has antioxidant properties.
-Because of this it can help to protect healthy LDL cholesterol from succumbing to oxidization which will help prevent heart disease.
+- Keeping Cholesterol levels healthy: One of the benefits of Olive oil is it has antioxidant properties.
+Because of this it can help to protect healthy LDL cholesterol from succumbing to oxidization which may help prevent poor cardiovascular health.

-- Protects Blood Vessels: Olive oil is known to promote endothelial function.
+- Help Protect Blood Vessels: Olive oil is known to promote endothelial function.
 It improves the lining of the blood vessels (endothelium) which allows for the improvement of blood flow and promotes cardiovascular health.

-- Can Lower Blood Pressure: Another study done by the Archives of Internal Medicine noted the inclusion of olive oil in the diet reduced blood pressure and was influential in helping up to 48% of test subjects kick their blood pressure meds.
+- Help Lower Blood Pressure: Another study done by the Archives of Internal Medicine noted the inclusion of olive oil in the diet helped reduce blood pressure and was influential in helping up to 48% of test subjects kick their blood pressure meds.

-- Fights Cancer: Since olive oil is high in antioxidants, and antioxidants are shown to help reduce the chance of cancer, scientists have studied the ability of olive oil to fight cancer.
+- Fortify the Immune System: Since olive oil is high in antioxidants, and antioxidants are shown to help boost the immune sytem, scientists have studied the ability of olive oil to fight cancer.
 They’ve found that at the molecular level, it really does work, and can help fight the onset of cancer.

 Not to mention olive oil can be used as a moisturizer, to help treat dandruff, can help heal nail beds and cuticles, among numerous other uses.

 What Aren’t They Telling You About Olive Oil?